cityofships/i-love-compute/README.md

 A script to download, build amdocl-fix and run software using it, for example DaVinci Resolve.

 - The user can download build and install amdocl-fix by doing `./user-amdoclfix build`.
-- The installation is done in user workspace and provided software is not made available in default environment.
+- The installation is done as user in `workspace/user-amdoclfix` and provided software is not made available in default environment.
 - The user can run `COMMAND` with built PoCL by doing `./user-pocl run [COMMAND]`, for example `./user-pocl run resolve`.

 This may be needed to workaround some bugs in AMD APP when running DaVinci Resolve.